omer-faruq/webbrowser.koplugin/README.md

 - **Save for later**: Use the save action in the viewer to archive the Markdown file in your preferred directory.

 ## Tips
-- **Stay online**: Searching and fetching Markdown requires an active network connection.
+- **Stay online**: Searching, fetching Markdown, and retrieving MuPDF assets require an active network connection.
-- **Mind the rate limit**: When quickly opening multiple pages, pause briefly to avoid hitting the conversion cap.
+- **Mind the rate limit**: When quickly opening multiple Markdown pages, pause briefly to avoid hitting the conversion cap.
 - **Use bookmarks for caching**: Opening a saved bookmark with stored Markdown bypasses another conversion request, helping conserve API usage.
+- **Keep MuPDF cache tidy**: Disable the `keep_old_website_files` option if you prefer to discard previously downloaded MuPDF pages automatically.

 ## Credits
 - **Built with Windsurf**: This KOReader web browser plugin was implemented through a Windsurf-assisted development workflow.
+- **MuPDF workflow inspiration**: HTML-to-MuPDF handling was adapted from [Frenzie's](https://github.com/Frenzie) repository, many thanks!

 ## License
 - **GPL-3.0**: Distributed under the KOReader project license.
 See the root `LICENSE` file for full terms.